gerarddo/filler-app/README.md

 # Filler
-_Filler_ is a javascript web application that creates gcode paths for 3D printing scaffolds with investigative purposes on tissue engineering applications.
+_Filler_ is a javascript web application that creates gcode paths for 3D printing scaffolds with research purposes on tissue engineering applications.

 It is divided in two pieces of software, one for the [back-end](https://filler-cidep-b.herokuapp.com) and another for the [front-end](https://filler-cidep.herokuapp.com).